Heavy rain to continue across parts of UK after weekend washout

 Emergency services were called after high winds flattened trees, ripped a roof off a building and left debris scattered on a street.

-Yellow Met Office warnings for rain were issued for Sunday for areas including the north-east of England, south-eastern Scotland and north-western Scotland, with heavy rain falling on already saturated ground.

-The warnings ended on Sunday evening for Scotland, but will carry on into Monday for the North East.
+A yellow Met Office warning for rain was in place until 3am on Monday for the north east of England.

-Some 40 flood warnings for England had been issued by the Environment Agency and three by the Scottish Environmental Protection Agency.
+In England, 44 flood warnings issued by the Environment Agency were in operation on Monday morning with and eight by the Scottish Environmental Protection Agency.

 A yellow warning for rain has been issued for eastern Scotland from Tuesday morning through to the early hours of Wednesday and will continue to be reviewed, the Met Office said.